 Thanks in part to movies, television shows, and media, many misconceptions about mental health have surfaced over the years, and if you ask someone about their interpretation of what a mental health condition is, you’ll likely receive a wide variety of completely exaggerated answers.
-For this World Mental Health Day and Mental Health Awareness Week, we’d like to help clear up some of these myths on the commonly misunderstood topic of mental health and clarify them with the following four facts:
+We’d like to help clear up some of these myths on the commonly misunderstood topic of mental health and clarify them with the following four facts:

 False: My co-worker, family member, or friend isn’t suffering from a mental health condition because they aren’t showing any symptoms.

 Truth: Sometimes, a mental health condition may not be so easy to pick up on, especially because you aren’t surrounding a single person twenty-four hours a day.
 You may not notice your spouse is having trouble sleeping if you’re peacefully dreaming away next to them.
 Although your co-worker may seem to have everything together in the office, they may have lost interest in all the activities they once found fun outside of work.
 If you suspect your co-worker, family member, or friend is experiencing a mental health condition, encourage them to seek the help they need and support them on their journey to recovery.

 False: A mental health condition is a permanent condition that will affect someone the rest of their life.